hybridwebtech/DiseaseClassifier/README.md

 ## Development server

+Run `npm install` to install/update required packages for this application.
+NOTE: on a Windows test machine, the following dependencies had to be manually installed:
+`npm install -g @angular-devkit/build-angular`
+`npm install -g @angular/compiler-cli`
+`npm install -g @angular/compiler`
-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding